 Nowadays it has been becoming a tourist place as gradually it has been exposed to people.
 But it’s not faulting of anyone, as who don’t want to visit such places?
 Luckily, I have met the founder of this place, and the story of the discovery of this waterfall.
 This area of Meghalaya is normally famous for its natural resources, where amazing landscapes are lingering on the land.
 Meghalaya is actually full of such hidden gems, but only locals know about it.
 As having rocky soil on the heart, the entire Meghalaya state has crystal clear water flowing in its veins.
 The founder of this place had seen this place once when he was wandering around the forest for his household work.
 He saw that there was no one around, but still some groups of friends used to come there silently for spending quality time.
 He developed a big idea in his mind for doing something great.
 As a dreamer to do something new, he decided to develop this place on his own as a tourist place and this is how all work started off.
 And he proved that nothing is impossible for dreamers.

 Also Read – Of Warm Hearts and Fascinating Stories – Sikkim

 Meghalaya is heaven for travelers as it consists of everything that explorers use to wish for having.
 The secret is nothing, but a stony land gives a gift of crystal clear water around and climate renders raining and its’ outcomes.
-This all things altogether with the presence of Khasi, Gharo and Jaintia hills at Bosom, makes Meghalaya a wonderful destination to get interacted.
+This all things altogether with the presence of Khasi, Gharo, and Jaintia hills at Bosom make Meghalaya a wonderful destination to get interacted.

-You won’t find such luxurious amenities, but I am sure, you will find a sheer magic in minimalism there.
-For food, there is also one restaurant nearby waterfall, which is run by founders.
-You can find a good food there.
+You won’t find such luxurious amenities, but I am sure, you will find sheer magic in minimalism there.
+For food, there is also one restaurant nearby the waterfall, which is run by founders.
+You can find good food there.
 What else do you need?